MaterializeInc/materialize/doc/developer/design/20240411_graceful_reconfiguration_of_managed_clusters_v1.md

-What we likely want is a mechanism [discussed here](https://github.com/MaterializeInc/materialize/issues/20010#issuecomment-2058563052), where we compare the data-flow frontiers between reconfiguration and active replicas, and when the reconfiguration replicas have all data flows within some threshold of the active, we send a message which invokes a `RecofigurationFinalize` scheduling decision.
-This decision may have to be a different decision policy then the standard `ReconfigurationFinalize` as we may want to perform some additional checks of the hydration status to ensure new data flows between when the message got sent and when the action is being taken have hydrated.
+What we likely want is a mechanism [discussed here](https://github.com/MaterializeInc/materialize/issues/20010#issuecomment-2058563052), where we compare the data-flow frontiers between reconfiguration and active replicas, and when the reconfiguration replicas have all data-flows within some threshold of the active, we send a claim that the check condition has been met and proceed with finalization of the reconfiguration.

 __Potential challenges with using hydration status__:
 It is difficult to know when "hydration" has finished because:
   - New data coming in may change the timestamp and lead to hydration status inaccuracies
   - New data-flows can be created ad-hock which will need to be "hydrated"
-  - hydration_status errors related to `evnironmentd` restart?
+  - hydration_status errors related to Environmentd restart?
     (https://materializeinc.slack.com/archives/CTESPM7FU/p1712227236046369?thread_ts=1712224682.263469&cid=CTESPM7FU)
 Some of these can be resolved by only looking at data flows that were installed when the replica was created.
 It seems like comparing active and reconfiguration